debmalya92/debmalya92/README.md

 ### Hi there 👋🏻
 I'm a Electronics and Communication Engineering Graduate of 2015 batch.
-I have completed PG Diploma certification in Machine Learning & Artificial Intelligence from IIIT Bangalore and UpGrad at 2020.
+I have completed PG Diploma certification in Machine Learning & Artificial Intelligence from IIIT Bangalore and UpGrad in 2020.
 I come with an extensive experience of working with different technologies including UI Automation, Automation Testing, Data Science, Machine Learning and Deep Learning.

 In the past, I have worked with [**Cognizant**](https://www.cognizant.com/) as Automation Engineer and currently working at [**Deloitte**](https://www2.deloitte.com/us/en.html) as a Consultant and Data Analyst.